syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 * `source` - The owner of the search behavior, which holds information about `ItemsSource` and so on.
 * `searchInfo` - Contains information about the filtered items based on the text entered in `Autocomplete` control.
 You can select item from the drop-down list using this list.

-The following code demonstrates initially how to select an item from the filtered list of drop-down in the `Autocomplete` control.
+The following code initially demonstrates how to select an item from the filtered list of the drop-down in the `Autocomplete` control.
 When entering the country's name, the capital cities will be selected.
 {% tabs %}

 {% highlight C# %}